-- As the community will not be releasing any further bug fixes or security fixes, Azure Database for MySQL will not patch the retired database engine for any bugs or security issues or otherwise take security measures with regard to the retired database engine.
-However, Azure will continue to perform periodic maintenance and patching for the host, OS, containers, and any other service-related components.
+- As the community won't release any further bug fixes or security fixes, Azure Database for MySQL won't patch the retired database engine for any bugs, or security issues or otherwise take security measures regarding the retired database engine.
+However, Azure continues performing periodic maintenance and patching for the host, OS, containers, and other service-related components.

-- If any support issue you may experience relates to the MySQL database, we may not be able to provide you with support.
-In such cases, you will have to upgrade your database in order for us to provide you with any support.
+- If any support issue you may experience relates to the MySQL database, we may be unable to support you.
+In such cases, you have to upgrade your database for us to provide you with any support.

-- You will not be able to create new database servers for the retired version.
-However, you will be able to perform point-in-time recoveries and create read replicas for your existing servers.
+- You won't be able to create new database servers for the retired version.
+However, you can perform point-in-time recoveries and create read replicas for your existing servers.

 - New service capabilities developed by Azure Database for MySQL may only be available to supported database server versions.

-- Uptime SLAs will apply solely to Azure Database for MySQL service-related issues and not to any downtime caused by database engine-related bugs.
+- Uptime S.L.A.s apply solely to Azure Database for MySQL service-related issues and not to any downtime caused by database engine-related bugs.

-- In the extreme event of a serious threat to the service caused by the MySQL database engine vulnerability identified in the retired database version, Azure may chose to stop the compute node of your database server to secure the service first.
-You will be asked to upgrade the server before bringing the server online.
-During the upgrade process, your data will always be protected using automatic backups performed on the service which can be used to restore back to the older version if desired.
+- In the extreme event of a serious threat to the service caused by the MySQL database engine vulnerability identified in, the retired database version, Azure may choose to stop the compute node of your database server from securing the service first.
+You're asked to upgrade the server before bringing the server online.
+During the upgrade process, your data is always protected using automatic backups performed on the service, which can be used to restore to the older version if desired.

 - See MySQL dump and restore to perform upgrades.